 An important distinction to make, and question to ask is whether the mapping functionality is static or dynamic:

-aspect to consider is if your department has a resource to handle mapping duties.
+One aspect to consider is if your department has a resource to handle mapping duties.
 Even in today’s technology driven environment, quite often small and mid-sized operators may not have qualified GIS staff in-house.
 Consider the following:

 Don’t underestimate the value that a properly maintained mapping system can bring to the decision making ability of your organization.
 Visualization of all that data in your Land Management System is one of the key benefits of the time, money and resource investment in the system.